Internship allowance; application for a subsidy from the German Federal Employment Agency (Agentur für Arbeit)

-- Then register the intern with the health insurance fund and the employers' liability insurance association.
+- You then register the trainee with the health insurance fund and the employers' liability insurance association.

 - You will receive written notification from the Employment Agency as to whether the subsidy will be granted.

-- If your applicant is required to attend vocational school, you must register him or her at the vocational school and preferably in the appropriate technical class before the internship begins.
+- If your applicant is required to attend vocational school, you must enroll him or her in the vocational school and preferably in the appropriate technical class before the internship begins.

-- If your trainee requires support with the entry-level qualification, he or she should coordinate this with the Employment Agency and apply for these assisted training support services if required.
+- If your trainee requires support with the entry-level qualification, he or she should coordinate this with the Employment Agency and, if necessary, apply for these assisted training support services.

 4 to 8 weeks